nixworks/public/news/2007/03/21/README.md

 ##### Gordon Brown
 ### [ Gordon Brown, Chancellor of the Exchequer in the United Kingdom, delivers the 2007 budget.
 The main rates of corporation tax and income tax will both be reduced by 2% from April 2008, but other taxes are increased. ](/news/2007/03/21/gordon-brown-chancellor-of-the-exchequer-in-the-united-kingdom-delivers-the-2007-budget-the-main-rates-of-corporation-tax-and-income-tax.md)
-_Context: corporation tax, Chancellor of the Exchequer, budget, Gordon Brown, income tax, British_
+_Context: corporation tax, Gordon Brown, budget, Chancellor of the Exchequer, British, income tax_

 ##### Ambassador to the United Nations
 ### [ Former United States Ambassador to the United Nations and the broker of the Dayton Peace Accords Richard Holbrooke warns that if the United Nations votes against independence for Kosovo in April the region may erupt into violence. ](/news/2007/03/21/former-united-states-ambassador-to-the-united-nations-and-the-broker-of-the-dayton-peace-accords-richard-holbrooke-warns-that-if-the-united.md)
-_Context: Dayton Peace Accords, Ambassador to the United Nations, Richard Holbrooke, Kosovo, United Nations_
+_Context: Kosovo, Richard Holbrooke, Dayton Peace Accords, United Nations, Ambassador to the United Nations_

 ##### Israel
 ### [ An Israeli Special committee decides the recent conflict between Israel and Hezbullah is to be named the Second Lebanon War. ](/news/2007/03/21/an-israeli-special-committee-decides-the-recent-conflict-between-israel-and-hezbullah-is-to-be-named-the-second-lebanon-war.md)